FAIMER logo

 India

-Dr. Dandekar is recipient of the Seth G. S. Medical College and K.E.M.
-Hospital Oration and the Awadesh Saran Oration awards.
-She received the University of Mumbai Oration in Biochemistry.
-Dr. Dandekar was given the Best Teacher Award by the Maharashtra University of Health Sciences.
-She is past president of the Association of Clinical Biochemists of India and has presented her research work at several national and international conferences.
+Dr. Dandekar is a recipient of the Seth G.S.
+Medical College and KEM Hospital Oration and the Awadesh Saran Oration awards.
+She received the University of Mumbai Oration in biochemistry.
+Dr. Dandekar received the Best Teacher Award from the Maharashtra University of Health Sciences.
+She is Past President of the Association of Clinical Biochemists of India and has presented her research work at several national and international conferences.
 Dr. Dandekar was a visiting scientist at the University of Manitoba, Canada.

-James Degnan, Ph.D.
+James Degnan, PhD

-James Degnan, Ph.D.
+James Degnan, PhD

 Project Advisor